sezym/GimliToken/README.md

 - **High:** Up to 50,000 GIM
 - **Critical:** Up to 100,000 GIM

-In addition to Severity, other variables are also considered when the Gimli team decides compensation, including (but not limited to):
+In addition to Severity, other variables are also considered when the Sezyco team decides compensation, including (but not limited to):
 - **Quality of description.** Higher rewards are paid for clear, well-written submissions.
 - **Quality of reproducibility.** Please include test code, scripts and detailed instructions.
 The easier it is for us to reproduce and verify the vulnerability, the higher the reward.
 - **Quality of fix, if included.** Higher rewards are paid for submissions with clear description of how to fix the issue.

 ### 2.5 Contact ###
-For any questions, please join the [Gimli Slack](https://thegimliproject.slack.com/) (get your invite [here](http://auto-invite-contact.herokuapp.com/)) and join the #bug\_bounty channel.
+For any questions, please join the [Sezyco Slack](https://theSezycoproject.slack.com/) (get your invite [here](http://auto-invite-contact.herokuapp.com/)) and join the #bug\_bounty channel.
-For submissions, please send to [contact@gimli.io](mailto:contact@gimli.io).
+For submissions, please send to [contact@Sezyco.io](mailto:contact@Sezyco.io).
 We also welcome anonymous submissions.